Skip to content

 except Exception as e: print(e)

-Two fixes are possible.
-One is to make it a static control flow by specifying the number of iterations i.e. treating n as constant at compile time.
+There are two possible fix.
+First, we can use static_argnums to make a positional argument static at compile time i.e. treating n as constant.
 Effectively the loop is unrolled at compile time.

 from jax import jit